 So the change of mentality towards BIM is not only from the designers, but it has to reach the heads, the managers, owners, clients, project managers and builders.
 That's why we talk about a life cycle of the project, not only at the design level.
 It must be an integral change that impacts the entire company, because only then can we see a substantial change in how we develop our projects with BIM.
 In short, the methodological change implies commitment and dedication.

 The conversation left me thoughtful.
-Very thoughtful, especially when we talk about the challenges that these contexts have for public policy to regulate the BIM for bidding projects.
-So, under an optimistic approach, we planned a coffee in the climate of December there for Christmas.
+Very thoughtful, especially when we talk about the challenges that these contexts have for public policy to regulate BIM for projects in tender.
+So, under an optimistic approach, we planned a coffee in the December weather way back for Christmas.

 In the casual interview, Gabriela Rodríguez, Civil Engineer, Master in Bim Management from the Rey Juan Carlos University of Spain.
-With questions conducted by the editor of Geofumadas.com.
+With questions led by the editor of Geofumadas.com.